TenderSure-Africa-SEZ/trific-platform-docs/docs/portals/index.md

 # Portal Documentation

-The Trific platform consists of multiple specialized portals, each designed for specific user types and use cases.
+The TRIFIC platform consists of multiple specialized portals, each designed for specific user types and use cases.
 This section provides comprehensive documentation for all portals.

 ## Platform Portals